wasifijaz/HappyBirthdayToYou/README.md

 <h1 align="center">
-    Happy Valentine Day :)
+    Happy Birthday :)
 </h1>

-## Valentine's Day Special 💖
+## Birthday's Special 💖
-Welcome to the Valentine's Day Special repository!
-This project is a simple web page designed to celebrate Valentine's Day with your loved ones.
+Welcome to the Birthday's Special repository!
+This project is a simple web page designed to celebrate Birthday's with your loved ones.
 It features a heartfelt message, animated balloons, and a special song to set the mood.

 ## Features
 Personalized greeting with the recipient's name.